Lanzhou New Area: Railways

 The Lanzhou–Zhongchuan Airport Intercity Railway has an intermediate station for Lanzhou New Area.
-The Zhongwei–Lanzhou high-speed railway passes along the south part of the New Area.
+The Zhongwei–Lanzhou high-speed railway passes along the south part of the New Area, with Qinwangchuan railway station serving the area.

 Construction of the Lanzhou Metro commenced in July 2012, and future lines are planned connecting the New Area to the old city.
 Lanzhou Zhongchuan Airport is being extended to become a giant air hub in the Western region, making it a potential center for international flight and logistics, especially towards Central and Western Asia.

 A freight railway connects a freight terminal in the north to the Lanxin Railway.

 Tram

 The construction of several tram lines has been approved by the government.
 This would be the first tram line in Northwest China.
 Once finished, the system is planned to have 5 lines.
 The first two lines were to be finished in 2019.
 However, as of February 2020, development appears to be put on hold in planning phase, as Tianshui Tram becomes the first tram line to open in Gansu.